TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/1-Object-oriented Programming-in-PHP.rst

 -------------------------------------------------

 Using the arrow operator we can now comfortably access Properties and Methods of an Object.
-But what do we do if we want to do this from inside a Method, e.g. to set :class:`$speed` inside of the Method :class:`startEngine()`?
+But what if we want to do this from inside a Method, e.g. to set :class:`$speed` inside of the Method :class:`startEngine()`?
 We don't know at this point, what an object to be instantiated later will be called.
 So we need